harmony-one/h/progress/rikako-hatoya.md

+2025-11-18 Tue: Created script to add hyperliquid price to bot transactions from Artem's file.
+Wallets with average active time near 3600 seconds were not active or not making much profit, working on analyzing other wallets with more activity.

 2025-11-17 Mon: Ran timeline script for all wallets (41 wallets) with average position active seconds >3600s from [Artem's September top wallets list](https://docs.google.com/spreadsheets/d/1IR_WhVkVNzGt5dYOwo6cHhJyvjFG3UFmGveYaNTjue0/edit?gid=100658236#gid=100658236) (see raw data output from timeline script [here](https://drive.google.com/drive/folders/1SJVuBH_0mukZqNnMe0vTZRnngZhUYbzF)).
 Ran my returns script for these wallets for 11/02-11/15 and uploaded analysis [here](https://docs.google.com/spreadsheets/d/1o8VOGz1XZbQTpjwblwaVBpdq7u4aw7D-uLMblHLF6Ck/edit?gid=421879518#gid=421879518), most of the wallets that were active in September were no longer active in November but identified a couple wallets making >$50 in staking.

 ---